 - Professional Sports and Convention Development Area in Allen County.

 - A bill that we were asked by several of our members to discuss.
 It had provisions that many considered to be harmful to their business venues which are focused upon quality of place assets.
-We did weigh-in and support their viewpoint and impacted the bill.
-Ultimately, it was passed from the House Committee but was not heard by the full House.
+We did weigh in and support their viewpoint and impacted the bill.
+Ultimately, it was passed by the House Committee but was not heard by the full House.

 SUPPORT NORTHEAST INDIANA

-- Right-to-work law which provides that no employer, labor organization or any person may require an individual to become or remain a member of a labor organization, or pay dues, fees or assessments (or charitable donation substitutes) as a condition of employment, new or continued
+- Right-to-work law provides that no employer, labor organization, or any person may require an individual to become or remain a member of a labor organization, or pay dues, fees, or assessments (or charitable donation substitutes) as a condition of employment, new or continued

 - Early Childhood Development Pilot & Expansion Program